 2. Bad Posture and Seating

 This one causes more problems than people realize.
 Sitting on the edge of your bed or sinking into a cushy couch puts your body in a position where reaching the fretboard becomes a fight.
+If you want to get ahead of most beginners, learn the notes on your fretboard early — it makes everything else click faster.

 Use a firm chair.
 Keep your back reasonably straight.
 Position the guitar so your wrist doesn’t have to strain to reach the frets.
 If you’re standing, keep the guitar at roughly the same height as when you’re sitting — don’t sling it down by your knees.